-To enable operating system switching and install relevant drivers in the majority of cases you will need Windows support software from Boot Camp.
+To enable operating system switching and install relevant drivers in the majority of cases Windows support software from Boot Camp is required.
 For simplicity of the download process or when configuring an already installed Windows version a third-party utility, Brigadier, can be used successfully.
-Note, that you may have to download and install 7-Zip prior to using Brigadier.
+Note, that 7-Zip may be downloaded and installed prior to using Brigadier.

 Remember to always use the latest version of Windows support software from Boot Camp, as versions prior to 6.1 do not support APFS, and thus will not function correctly.
 To download newest software pass most recent Mac model to Brigadier, for example ./brigadier.exe -m iMac19,1.
 To install Boot Camp on an unsupported Mac model afterwards run PowerShell as Administrator and enter msiexec /i BootCamp.msi.
-In case you already have a previous version of Boot Camp installed you will have to remove it first by running msiexec /x BootCamp.msi command.
+If there is a previous version of Boot Camp installed it should be removed first by running msiexec /x BootCamp.msi command.
 BootCamp.msi file is located in BootCamp/Drivers/Apple directory and can be reached through Windows Explorer.

-While Windows support software from Boot Camp solves most of compatibility problems, sometimes you may have to address some of them manually:
+While Windows support software from Boot Camp solves most of compatibility problems, the rest may still have to be addressed manually:

-- To invert mouse wheel scroll direction FlipFlopWheel must be set to 1 as explained on SuperUser. - RealTimeIsUniversal must be set to 1 to avoid time desync between Windows and macOS as explained on SuperUser (this one is usually not needed). - To access Apple filesystems like HFS and APFS separate software may need to be installed.
+- To invert mouse wheel scroll direction FlipFlopWheel must be set to 1 as explained on SuperUser. - RealTimeIsUniversal must be set to 1 to avoid time desync between Windows and macOS as explained on SuperUser (this is usually not needed). - To access Apple filesystems such as HFS+ and APFS, separate software may need to be installed.
 Some of the known utilities are: Apple HFS+ driver (hack for Windows 10), HFSExplorer, MacDrive, Paragon APFS, Paragon HFS+, TransMac, etc. Remember to never ever attempt to modify Apple file systems from Windows as this often leads to irrecoverable data loss.